Thermal Hall transport in Kitaev spin liquids: Result

 Figure~\ref{fig:CMF_pure}(d) displays the temperature dependence of the thermal Hall conductivity divided by temperature, $\kappa_{xy}/T$.
 As this is obtained by the temperature derivative of the energy current through Eq.~\eqref{eq:def_kxy} with Eq.~\eqref{eq:JE}, let us discuss the behavior of the energy current first.
 Figure~\ref{fig:J_line} shows the temperature dependence of the total energy current $\langle J_{\mathrm{E}}^\parallel \rangle_T$ defined in Eq.~\eqref{eq:JE} at two representative magnetic fields, $h=0.04$ and $h=0.08$ (red filled symbols).
 We find that $\langle J_{\mathrm{E}}^\parallel \rangle_T$ monotonically decreases while decreasing temperature, starting from $\langle J_{\mathrm{E}}^{\parallel} \rangle_T =0$ in the high-temperature limit.
 This behavior indicates that $\kappa_{xy}$ is positive in the entire temperature range, which is consistent with the expectation in the zero temperature limit.
 In addition, $\langle J_{\mathrm{E}}^\parallel \rangle_T$ exhibits an inflection point at an intermediate temperature, indicating that $\kappa_{xy}$ has a peak at the corresponding temperatures, as discussed below.
 Notably, the inflection point appears to correlate with the low-temperature peak of the specific heat in Fig.~\ref{fig:CMF_pure}(a).

 Figure~\ref{fig:J_line} also plots the contributions from each zigzag chain, $\langle J_{\mathrm{E},l}^\parallel \rangle_T$.
 We observe that these contributions exhibit similar temperature dependence, while they decrease rapidly with increasing distance from the edge, $l$.
 To highlight this behavior more clearly, we display the $l$ dependence of the energy current amplitude at several magnetic fields for $T\simeq 0.0186$ in Fig.~\ref{fig:J_line_dep}.
 We find that the amplitude of the energy current is largest at the edge ($l=1$), and decreases almost exponentially toward the center of the system ($l=6$) [see Fig.~\ref{fig:lattice}(b)].
 This result demonstrates that the energy current is dominated by the edge current, similar to the chiral edge current originating from the topologically-nontrivial Majorana band structure predicted by the perturbation theory.
 The contributions become negligibly small near the center, suggesting that the employed system size, $L=6$, is large enough to capture the essential features of this edge current.
-This also supports the validity of the assumption made in Eq.~\eqref{eq:def_kxy}.
+Surprisingly, similar exponential decays are also observed at higher temperatures as shown in Appendix~\ref{app:J_line}.
+This supports the assumption made in Eq.~\eqref{eq:def_kxy}, across a broad range of temperatures and magnetic fields in our calculations.

 It is worth noting that the edge current is nonzero even at high fields well beyond $h_c \simeq 0.024$, i.e., within the polarized regime beyond the quantum critical point.
 Moreover, the current amplitude increases with the field and decays more rapidly toward the center.
 Although this rapid decay may be attributed to the increase in the excitation gap induced by the Zeeman coupling, the nonzero and growing current amplitude suggests the presence of nontrivial quasiparticles even within the polarized regime.